bespoke-silicon-group/bsg_manycore/README.md

         * Version tag: **tile\_group\_org\_master**
         * A more comprehensive document including programming model, FPGA emulation and applications ([TVM](https://tvm.ai)) of manycore.

+# Initial Setup for running programs

+In this directory:

+- `make checkout_submodules`: To update all submodules in `imports/`.
+- `make tools`: To install software toolchain required running programs on BSG Manycore.
+- `make machines`: Compile simulation executables in `machines/`.

 # Tutorial

 Comming Soon!